 The Tables in figure 5. show the Binary Codes to be transmitted for each House Code and Key Code.
 The Start Code is always 1110 which is a unique code and is the only code which does not follow the true complement relationship on alternate half cycles.

 Figure 5.
 House Code and Key Code Tables.

-- Hail Request is transmitted to see if there are any other Haibrain® X10 PRO transmitters within listening range.
+- Hail Request is transmitted to see if there are any other Marmitek® X10 PRO transmitters within listening range.
 This allows the OEM to assign a different Housecode if a "Hail Acknowledge" is received.

 - In a Pre-Set Diminstruction, the D8 bit represents the Most Significant Bit of the level and H1, H2, H4 and H8 bits represent the 4 Least Significant bits

 - The Extended Data code is followed by 8 bit bytes which can represent Analog Data (after A to D conversion).
 There should be no gaps between the Extended Data code and the actual data, and no gaps between data bytes.
 The first 8 bit byte can be used to say how many bytes of data will follow.
-If gaps are left between data bytes, these codes could be received by Haibrain® X10 Modules causing erroneous operation.
+If gaps are left between data bytes, these codes could be received by Marmitek® X10 Modules causing erroneous operation.